rpsjr/maintainer-tools/Migration-to-version-14.0.md

 * Remove `size=X` attribute in `Char` fields, as it's no longer valid for restricting the size of the strings.
 * `_name_search` is now returning ids instead of the `name_get` style tuple (list of `(id, display_name)`): https://github.com/odoo/odoo/commit/1f48130d2bd055835ee428a21922331d126285a3
 * Replace appearances of `.with_context(force_company=...)` with `.with_company(...)`.
+* The access to `ir.actions.*` objects has been removed, so you need to use `sudo` or interact via the /web/action/load controller.
+See odoo/odoo#53335 for more information.
 * Check tasks of previous versions if you are migrating from lower versions than v13.
 It's also recommended to check past migration guides for things not done in previous migrations.
 * Add tests to increase code coverage.
 * Do the rest of the changes you need to do for making the module works on new version.